 It seems almost disrespectful to say, “love God in those hard times!”
 Up until recently, my life has been, comparatively speaking, rainbows and butterflies.
 Sure, there have been incredibly hard times in my life.
 Almost unbearable times.
 But until recently all I had wrong was a hole in my tire.
 How can a hole in my tire compare with those who lost parents, had bad parents, lost children, have broken relationships, are impoverished, witness their children struggling, are going through depression, fight numbness or temptation, have illnesses, or feel stuck?
 What kind of audacity would it take to tell such a person to “love God in the hard times”?
 Unless I am you, I cannot fully know your circumstances.
 But, I know someone who understands the heart of all people, and He says “love God in the hard times” so I must preach the same.
 I do not expect to fix your hard times, but I only wish to give you some hopeful reminders of who you belong to!

-1 John tells us that Jesus has overcome the world and that we enter into that victory by faith.
+In 1 John we read that Jesus has overcome the world and that we enter into that victory by faith.
 We know the end of the story.
 We aren’t hopeless.
 We may have real emotions and questions to work through.
 But we aren’t hopeless.
 Imagine your favorite movie or sports game that ended the way you wanted it to.
-If you have watched it before you won’t be worried if bad things happen when you watch it again because you already know how it ends.
+If you recorded it and watched it a second time you won’t be worried if bad things happen when you watch it again because you already know how it ends.
 You might get emotional about it, but you don’t lose hope because you are confident in the conclusion.
 We, as Christians, know the end of the story, and it works in our favor, no matter the circumstances we find ourselves in concerning this life.
 We might not know how it will work out, but we know that God promises to make all things right.

 I love what Paul says in 2 Corinthians 4:16-18: “We don’t lose heart, even though our physical selves are decaying, our inner selves are being renewed every day.
 Temporary persecution is producing in us an eternal weight of glory that is beyond comprehension.
 We don’t look at things that are seen, but of things that aren’t seen.
 Things we see are temporary, but the things which are not seen are eternal.”
 This world will end.
 Placing our hope in physical relationships, jobs, entertainment, and lifestyles is placing our hope in things that will eventually decay.
 We, as believers, are spiritual beings, and this manifests itself more and more the closer we get to the coming of our Lord.
 He is transforming us into His eternal, spiritual image.

 Everything in this life (the good, the bad, and the ugly) is being worked together for good.
 I don’t know all the answers as to why God allows certain people to suffer in certain ways.
 But I do know, as Joseph said, “what you meant for evil God meant for good.”
-The devil, sin, and the world cause so much pain, but God even uses that pain to work all things together for good for those who love Him according to His purpose (Rom.
+The devil, sin, and the world cause so much pain, but God uses that pain to work all things together for good for those who love Him according to His purpose (Rom.
 8:28).
 He doesn’t cause the eevil, but He uses it to accomplish His will.
 But what is God’s ultimate purpose?
-Verse 29 answers that for us!
+Verse 29 of Romans 8 answers that for us!
 Paul says that God’s plan from the beginning was for those who love Him to be transformed into the image of Christ.
 2 Corinthians 3:16-18 echoes this as well.
 We were made in God’s image (image= character or likeness), we leave said image (make a character for ourselves outside of God), and God is making every way possible for us to return to that image through Jesus, so we can be part of His family for eternity.
-He doesn’t like the hard times we go through as a result of sin, but His ultimate purpose is our spiritual destiny, not our physical and emotional comfort.
+He doesn’t like the hard times we go through as a result of sin, evil, and pain, but His ultimate purpose is our spiritual destiny, not our physical and emotional comfort.
 I’m not saying He doesn’t care about our phhysical comfort and physical needs.
 However, He cares more about eternity.